 - We suggest that you stop burning your candle at approx. 1cm wax mark, as lower than this there may not be enough wax left in the candle to absorb the heat of the flame, which can lead to glass becoming very hot and/or cracking

 - Tilley Soaps are not the melt-and-pour type and are likely to burn/decompose before their melting point is reached.
 Moreover, inhaling the fumes liberated from our soaps upon heating is not recommended and may be harmful.

 What does triple milled mean?

-- Triple milled soap is passed through a milling machine of smooth stainless steel rollers three times, producing a bar that is thoroughly mixed, and free of air and excess moisture.
-The results is a firm, long lasting body bar which retains it's shape, and delivers a luxurious, foamy later.
+- Triple milled soap is passed through a milling machine of smooth stainless-steel rollers three times, producing a bar that is thoroughly mixed, and free of air and excess moisture.
+The results are a firm, long lasting body bar which retains its shape, and delivers a luxurious, foamy later.